-- 1It is clear from the above section that wood for neck construction must be dense, hard and suitable for carving.
-Hence, quarter sawn Honduras Mahogany gets used on necks of all good steel string guitars for maximum stability and strength to weight ratio.
+- It is clear from the above section that wood for neck construction must be dense, hard, and suitable for carving.
+Hence, quarter sawed Honduras Mahogany gets used on necks of all good steel string guitars for maximum stability and strength to weight ratio.

-- 2Inexpensive guitars, use Nato as an alternative, which is a Mahogany like wood with origins from South Pacific.
+- Inexpensive guitars, use Nato as an alternative, which is a Mahogany-like wood with origins in South Pacific.

-- 3Guitars with Maple or other light colored bodies often use Maple necks.
-As Maple is less stable, it is common to cut them lengthwise in two or three pieces.
-These pieces are interleaved with ebony, rosewood or some other hard wood by gluing them.
+- Guitars with Maple or other light-colored bodies often use Maple necks.
+As Maple is less stable, it is common to cut them lengthwise into two or three pieces.
+These pieces are interleaved with ebony, rosewood, or some other hardwood by gluing them.
 While gluing, the grains are kept in different directions, to impart strength and warp resistance.
 Many times, dark woods are chosen for interleaving to provide visual contrast.

-- 4Laminated necks are quite sturdy but heavy.
-They can be difficult to balance in your lap unless used on large bodied guitars, where body can balance the neck weight.
+- Laminated necks are quite sturdy but heavy.
+They can be difficult to balance in your lap unless used on large-bodied guitars, where the body can balance the neck weight.

-- 5Some classical guitars still use Cedar.
-Cedar is able to withstand nylon string tension but not can’t withstand tension of steel strings.
+- Some classical guitars still use Cedar.
+Cedar is able to withstand nylon string tension but not can’t withstand the tension of steel strings.

-- 1Full round necks, also referred to as chubby necks by some, are stronger, due to more hardwood in them.
+- Full round necks also referred to as chubby necks by some, are stronger, due to more hardwood in them.

-- 2In earlier times, back of the neck used to me more triangular than round, referred to as vintage triangular style.
+- In earlier times, the back of the neck used to be more triangular than round referred to as the vintage triangular style.
 These necks allowed you to loop your thumb around the fingerboard, placing your thumb over the top, making it very easy to play the guitars.
 Some luthiers have launched some models with triangular necks in recent times.

-- 3Most of the modern guitars have metal truss rods, reducing the reliance on wood for strength, as in full round necks.
+- Most modern guitars have metal truss rods, reducing the reliance on wood for strength, as in full round necks.
 So slender or less rounded necks have become a norm.
 Slender necks allow fast movement along the length up and down.

 Relief In A Guitar Neck.

-Requirement of actual relief on any guitar also depends on playing style and scale length.
+The requirement of actual relief on any guitar also depends on playing style and scale length.

 Advent Of Truss Rods

-Around 1920s, as the strings changed from gut to steel and nylon, neck came under tremendous pressure and started warping.
+Around the 1920s, as the strings changed from gut to steel and nylon, the neck came under tremendous pressure and started warping.
 Initially, luthiers gave up Cedar for stronger woods to overcome the warping with marginal success.

-Guitars introduced with thinner neck contour particularly required truss rods to compensate for lack of wood to give adequate strength.
+Guitars introduced with thinner neck contour particularly required truss rods to compensate for the lack of wood to give adequate strength.

-Some Twelve string guitars even have two truss rods.
+Some Twelve-string guitars even have two truss rods.
 In these guitars, tension is much stronger on the bass string side, justifying the use of two side-by-side truss rods.

 Relief By Truss Rods

-Main purpose of truss rods is to prevent warping, as against the common misconception that these rods can make the neck straight.
+The main purpose of truss rods is to prevent warping, as against the common misconception that these rods can make the neck straight.
 They basically regulate relief.

 Also, truss rod cannot provide solutions for